jlparkI/xGPR/docs/purpose.rst

 ===============================================

-xGPR is a library for fitting approximate Gaussian process regression models to datasets ranging in size from hundreds to millions of datapoints.
+xGPR is a library for fitting approximate Gaussian process regression models to datasets ranging in size from hundreds to millions of datapoints, and for performing other random-features based data analysis operations (e.g. approximate kernel k-means and kernel PCA with random features).
 It is designed to run on either CPU or GPU, to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.

-Unlike exact Gaussian processes, which exhibit O(N^2) scaling and are completely impractical for large datasets, xGPR can easily scale to fit a few million datapoints on a GPU.
-Notably, xGPR is able to do this while providing accuracy competitive with deep learning models (*unlike* variational GP approximations).
-Unlike other libraries for Gaussian processes, which only provide kernels for fixed-vector data (tabular data), xGPR provides convolution kernels for variable-length time series, sequences and graphs.
-Finally, it provides capabilities for clustering and / or visualizing the data using the fitted kernel.

 Limitations of xGPR